Kate Hudson: Personal life

-Hudson's only marriage has been to Chris Robinson, lead singer for the Black Crowes.
+Hudson was married to Chris Robinson, lead singer for the Black Crowes.
 They married on December 31, 2000, in Aspen, Colorado.
 Their son was born in January 2004.
 The couple announced their separation in August 2006; Robinson filed for divorce that November, citing irreconcilable differences.
 The divorce was finalized on October 22, 2007.

 Before her marriage, Hudson dated actor Matt LeBlanc for at least one year beginning in 1995.

 In 2010, Hudson began dating Muse lead vocalist and guitarist Matt Bellamy.
 They became engaged in April 2011, three months before the birth of their son.
-They broke up in 2014.
-They remain on good terms.
+The couple broke up in 2014 and remain on good terms.

 In December 2016, Hudson began dating Danny Fujikawa, a musician, actor, and co-owner of a record company.
 They met through her best friends, Sara and Erin Foster, who are his stepsisters.
 Their daughter was born in October 2018.
 They announced their engagement in September 2021.

-While attending different high schools, Hudson has been friends with American musician, Adam Levine, since they were teenagers.
+While attending different high schools, Hudson has been friends with American musician Adam Levine since they were teenagers.

 Hudson sued the British version of National Enquirer in 2006 after it reported she had an eating disorder, describing her as "painfully thin".
 Hudson said the tabloid's statements were "a blatant lie" and she was concerned about the impact the false report could have on impressionable young women.
 The newspaper apologized and compensated her.

-Hudson follows the Hindu meditation exercise, Yoga.
+Hudson practices Transcendental Meditation.
 In 2016, Hudson said: "Meditation has been the most helpful and life-changing thing for me.
 You can feel the difference when you meditate on a regular basis.
 At least I can...
 I started practicing Transcendental Meditation a year and a half ago so I meditate 20 minutes in the morning and I try to do another 20 minutes in the afternoon."